-High-volume applications in manufacturing and distribution now rely extensively, and almost exclusively, on industrial printers with ruggedised metal bodies and long durability for their ability to create long-lasting and sturdy label.
+High-volume applications in manufacturing and distribution now rely extensively on industrial printers with ruggedised metal bodies and thermal transfer capabilities for their ability to create long-lasting and sturdy labels.

 But these investments are not restricted to rugged environments.
 The expansion of fulfilment options to meet customer expectations, from direct-store-delivery (DSD) to online pickup in store (BOPIS) options, means labelling applications are needed in more parts of the business.